dianedouglas/JavaScript-Skeleton/README.md

 # _My JavaScript Starter Kit_

 #### _Skeleton for JavaScript projects with asset pipeline built in Gulp with dependencies managed by Npm and Bower.
-Includes development server, jQuery and Bootstrap._
+Includes development server, jQuery and Bootstrap.
+Automatically deploy to GitHub Pages when you build and make a gh-pages branch._

 #### By Diane Douglas